evmcl/erudite/src/main/doc/erudite.markdown

         java -jar erudite.jar init readability

+or

+        java -jar erudite.jar init pocket

-For an [Instapaper](http://www.instapaper.com/) session, you will be prompted for your email and password.
+For an [Instapaper](https://www.instapaper.com/) session, you will be prompted for your email and password.
 Neither of these are stored in the session file, only the session cookies (just like a browser).

-For [Readability](http://www.readability.com/), you will be directed to the web site to generate an API key and grant permission to Erudite to access your account.
+For [Readability](https://www.readability.com/), you will be directed to the web site to generate an API key and grant permission to Erudite to access your account.

+[Pocket](https://getpocket.com/) is a little more involved.
+Erudite will need your user ID and password, and will also directed to the web site to generate an API key and grant permission to Erudite to access your account.
+Neither the user ID or password are stored in the session file, only the session cookies (just like a browser).

 ## Create your Configuration